Createdd/Writing/2018/articles/Githooks.md

 Another step is how to actually enforce those hooks.

 In JavaScript and NPM/Yarn package mangers there is a "postinstall" script already built in.
 It allows for the execution of a script after the installing process.
-But what exactely should be executed?
+But what exactly should be executed?

 Create an own install script!
 Like: